 Conversation with pupils: how they understand this or that proverb, where mushrooms grow, what kind of weather they like, etc.

-Learning with pupils Tongue Twisters about mushrooms.
+Learning with students Tongue Twisters about mushrooms.

-"Rowan branch"Creation surprise moment:
+"Rowan Branch"Creation surprise moment:

 Physical education minute"For mushrooms".